Yusuf Karagöz

-Yusuf Karagöz (born 5 October 1999) is a Turkish professional footballer who plays as a goalkeeper for the Süper Lig club Alanyaspor.
+Yusuf Karagöz (born 5 October 1999) is a Turkish professional footballer who plays as a goalkeeper for the TFF 2.
+Lig club Menemen on loan from Alanyaspor.

 Club career

 Karagöz was born in İskenderun, and moved to Alanya in 2008.
 He joined the youth academy of İkizler in 2010, and from there joined the academies of Antalya Özerspor and Alanyaspor.
 He signed his first professional contract with Alanyaspor in 2018.
 He started his senior career with successive loans to Erzinspor, Batman Petrolspor and Edirnespor in the TFF Third League, before returning to Alanyaspor as the reserve goalkeeper.
 He made his professional debut with Alanyaspor in a 1–0 Süper Lig loss to Sivasspor on 25 April 2022.